 Traveling can be an exciting and rewarding experience.
-Far too often people find themselves placing traveling on the back burner once they have children.
+Far too often people find themselves placing travel on the back burner once they have children.
 However, I’m here to offer you some tips for making your child’s (and your) experience exploring the world easy and efficient.

 I reached out to my friend, Elissa, who is a mother, and fellow travel lover for her own tips for travel with kids.
 Her personal experiences will guide you as you prepare your kids to hit the open road or coast on the friendly skies.